parshams/data-analyst-portfolio/README.md

 ---

 ## Next Steps
+- Scale up the project to include data from the entirety of England & Wales, building upon data processing of Manchester.
 - Incorporate additional data to create a model predicting fuel poverty based on SIMD, EPC data and property data.

 ---